silverfoxdoc/quarto-wordcount/README.md

   html:
     citeproc: false
     filters:
-      - at: pre-quarto
+      - at: post-quarto
         path: "path/to/citeproc.lua"
-      - at: pre-quarto
+      - at: post-quarto
         path: "path/to/wordcount.lua"
 ```